 4. The ACH Sends Files To The Payer's Bank

-ACH operators receive the ACH requests and sort them into credits and debits to make sure that funds are transferred in the right direction.
+ACH operators receive the ACH requests and sort them into credits and debits to ensure that funds are transferred correctly.
 After sorting, the ACH forwards each request to its appropriate RDFI (receiving depository financial institution).

 5. Funds are Withdrawn & Sent To the ACH